xiix0/scam/README.md

-Your own qualities will help prevent your advancement in the world.
+Always do right.
+This will gratify some people and astonish the rest.
+		-- Mark Twain